top of page

 BSc., MSc., MSW.
 RSW (#16623)

 Hello!
 I'm Lia Kay, Clinical Director/CEO of Kootenay Virtual Clinic.
-I'm thrilled to be back in the Kootenays with my family following the completion of my studies at UBC Okanagan.
-For most of my life, I lived in the Beaver Valley, graduating from J.L.
+I'm thrilled to be back in the Kootenays with my family following 9-years of post-secondary studies at UBC Okanagan focused on mental health.
+For most of my life, I've lived in the Beaver Valley, graduating from J.L.
 Crowe, and playing sports throughout the region.

 As a Therapist, I specialize in Complex and Childhood Trauma, Anxiety/Mood disorders, Neurodivergence, and 2SLBGTQIA+ Mental Health.
-I’ve worked with Indigenous youth, neurodivergent children, and queer communities in both clinical and nonprofit settings — and I’m committed to supporting healing and growth for all.
+I’ve worked with Indigenous, neurodivergent, and queer communities in both clinical and nonprofit settings — and I’m committed to supporting healing and growth for all.

 Starting at Selkirk College in 2014, I developed a passion for mental health assessment and treatment.
-While completing two degrees at UBC Okanagan (2016 - 2021), I became recognized as a Top Indigenous Researcher in Health and Mental Health, receiving prestigious awards such as BC’s Graduate Scholarship and the Irving K. Barber Indigenous Master's Studies Award.
+While completing two degrees (BSc. & MSc.) focused on Neurobiology, Clinical Psychology, and Positive Psychology in Children & Youth at UBC Okanagan (2016 - 2021), I became recognized as a Top Indigenous Researcher in Health and Mental Health, receiving prestigious awards such as BC’s Graduate Scholarship and the Irving K. Barber Indigenous Master's Studies Award.

 In 2021, I entered the Master of Clinical Social Work program while working as a counsellor at the Okanagan Indian Band.
 This furthered my specialization in mental health assessment and treatment in rural communities.
-Since then, I have become a Registered Social Worker (#16623), allowing me to assess and treat complex mental health disorders.
-Shortly, I will complete my licensing requirements to provide DSM-5 Diagnoses.
+Since then, I have become a Master-Level Registered Social Worker (#16623), allowing me to assess and treat complex mental health disorders.
+Shortly, I will complete my licensing requirements to be classified as a Clinical Social Worker, allowing me to provide legal DSM-5 Diagnoses.

 Today, my passion lies in developing mental health programs and services for rural communities while continuing my clinical practice.
 I believe we all deserve access to high-quality, affordable mental health programs and services, regardless of where we live.